Anthrocon/www/content/Dealers & Artists/dealers/index.md

 **New for Anthrocon 2025:** Dealers will apply through our new registration system.
 Follow these steps to apply.

-- Read [**the Dealers Room Information Packet**]({{< relref "/Dealers & Artists/drip" >}}) before you begin.
+- Read [**the Dealer Rules & Information Packet**]({{< relref "/Dealers & Artists/drip" >}}) before you begin.
 - Register for an account by visiting [**our new registration portal**]({{< relref "/Registration/registration" >}}) on October 21, selecting "Register", and following the instructions.
 - Once your account is registered and verified, select "Vendor" from the left menu.
-- Enter your business information including your Pennsylvania tax ID, then select and complete your application for the appropriate areas.
+- Enter your business information including your Pennsylvania tax ID, then select and complete your application for one area only.
 - You will also need to register for Anthrocon 2025.
 Select "Register for AC2025" from the left menu.
 - Fill out the form and select "Register".
 You may complete your registration, or leave it in your cart pending approval of your dealer application.